Valuative invariants for large classes of matroids: Acknowledgements

 \section{Acknowledgements}

 }

 We are grateful for the feedback and comments we received from our colleagues that helped to improve various aspects of this manuscript.
-We benefited from stimulating discussions and suggestions of Joseph Bonin, Chris Eur, Alex Fink, Michael Joswig, Vic Reiner, Jos\'e Samper, Mario Sanchez and Lorenzo Vecchi.
+We benefited from stimulating discussions and suggestions of Christos Athanasiadis, Joseph Bonin, Chris Eur, Alex Fink, Michael Joswig, Matt Larson, Vic Reiner, Jos\'e Samper, Mario Sanchez and Lorenzo Vecchi.
+We also thank two anonymous referees for their thorough comments and suggestions on earlier versions of our manuscript.